How to Become a Cleaner

 Is becoming a Cleaner a good career path?

 Working as a cleaner offers a stable and essential role in many industries.
-Cleaners maintain hygiene and safety in various environments, from offices to hospitals.
+Cleaners maintain hygiene and safety in various environments, including offices, schools, hospitals, and homes.
 This job ensures that spaces are clean and welcoming for everyone.
-Cleaners often work in shifts, which can offer flexibility for those who need varied hours.
-The role is straightforward, requiring attention to detail and a willingness to work hard.
+The role is straightforward, focusing on tasks like sweeping, mopping, and sanitizing surfaces.
+It provides a sense of accomplishment in keeping areas tidy and safe.

 - Pros: